vyos/vyos-documentation/docs/documentation.rst

 Operation mode pages
 ^^^^^^^^^^^^^^^^^^^^

-Operation mode commands, which didn't fit in a related configuraton mode command must documented in this part of the documentation.
+Operation mode commands that does not fit in a related configuraton mode command must be documented in this part of the documentation.

-General concepts for troubleshooting belong here as well as detailed process descriptions.
+General concepts for troubleshooting and detailed process descriptions belong here.

 Anything else
 ^^^^^^^^^^^^^

-Anything else what is not a configuration or a operation command have no predefined structure.
+Anything else that is not a configuration or an operation command have no predefined structure.